What is biliary atresia?

 A tissue sample is taken from your child's liver and examined for abnormalities, allowing biliary atresia to be distinguished from other liver problems.

-In some cases, a cholangiogram is performed in the operating room.
-This is an X-ray imagining study performed by a surgeon in the operating room to determine if there is blockage of bile flow in the ducts leaving the liver.
+A cholangiogram is an X-ray imaging study performed by a surgeon in the operating room to determine if there is blockage of bile flow in the ducts leaving the liver.
 If this test suggests there is an obstruction, the surgeon will proceed with exploration to determine if the child has biliary atresia.